breuerfelix/juicefs-volume-hook/README.md

 Start the controller with the `--storage-classes=foobar` flag in order to ONLY process `volumeMounts` that have the given storage classes.
 Multiple storage classes have to be comma separated.

+## TODO

+* add serviceaccount, role and rolebinding for controller to list PVC

 # Nice to Know

 I wrote a [Blog Post](https://breuer.dev/blog/kubernetes-webhooks) on how to create a minimal Kubernetes Admission Webhook like this one.
 Just check it out :)